 No, the eggs have a natural protective coating and they will keep longer if you leave them and wash them just before you use them.
 Wipe off any dirt etc. and that should be good.

 How do I know if the eggs are good or bad without cracking them open?

 Do the water test.
 Put the egg in a container of water; if it sinks, it should be good.
 If it floats, its probably bad and should be discarded.
 Unwashed eggs will last up to two weeks stored at room temperature and up to 5 months in the fridge.
 If you decide refrigerate them, they must stay refrigerated until you use them.

 Will the hens be okay if I go away for a few days?

-Yes, going away for a long weekend is fine if the water dispenser is full and you put out enough food for 3 days.
+Yes, going away for a long weekend is fine, our large runs provide the hens with room to move and safety while you are away and as long as the water dispenser is full and you put out enough food for 3 days.
 Anything longer than that and you should have someone come by to check on them, to water and feed them, and collect the eggs.

 Can I own a cat or dog and still have hens?

 We have cats and dogs and both are fine, however like anything you have to introduce them under strict supervision with the hens safe in the run.
 Once you are comfortable with how they get along, the hens can free range.
 Your dog should never be left unattended with the hens.
 The hens must free range at some point everyday for the sake of their health and happiness.